Consider this Scenario:

 Why doesn’t it scale?

-The performance of the Branded Campaign is subsidizing and hiding the not-so-good performance of the Unbranded Campaign.
-Your spend and sales are following a typical 80/20 split: 80% of your sales are coming from only 20% of the spend, and the remaining 80% of your spend is underperforming.
+The performance of the Branded subset is subsidizing the cost of the Unbranded subset.
+80% of your sales are coming from only 20% of the spend, while 80% of your spend is going towards an underperforming segment.

-- Avoid making account wide budget decisions on aggregate data.
-Always try to dig a little deeper.
+- Avoid making budget decisions on aggregate data.
+Always try to segment and dig a little deeper.